First Chiropractic Visit & what to expect

 Although you can wear anything you want to a chiropractic appointment here are a few pointers to make you feel more comfortable.
 Remember to wear comfortable clothing.
 You will be asked to bend at many joint areas, especially if you are having certain pain areas.
 Tight jeans or clothing will make it hard to move these areas.
 For women it would be best not to wear long, dangling earrings or excessive jewelry.
 The chiropractor will ask to move your head and may need to do neck adjustments that can become uncomfortable if jewelry gets in the way.
 You will be asked to lay on your stomach, back and sides so be sure to wear clothes that will not make you feel awkward.
 If you are wearing multiple layers and jackets you may need to remove some of them so that the doctor can see when your body moves.

 Be sure after your first chiropractic visit to schedule your next one and stay consistent with your visits for the maximum benefit.
 If you have any questions or concerns please make sure to call and ask!
 It is normal for there to be a little discomfort, and possibly a slight headache.
 These symptoms should not last long.
-Remember to pay attention to your body and how you feel after each chiropractic session so you can tell Dr. Jason Bell on the next visit.
+Remember to pay attention to your body and how you feel after each chiropractic session so you can tell Dr. Cook on the next visit.